Srishti-j18/adaptive-video/notebooks/setup_adaptive_video.md

 ::: {.cell .markdown}

-The AStream DASH video client is compatible with both Python 2 and Python 3.

-#### Option1 (Python3):
-So, If we prefer to use Python3 as Python 3 is faster, and its syntax is more user-friendly,We must install Python3 to run the DASH video client, and we will also install the video encoding utility `ffmpeg` so that we can reconstruct the video later:
+We must install Python3 to run the DASH video client, and we will also install the video encoding utility `ffmpeg` so that we can reconstruct the video later:

 :::